dinther/LaserPop/readme.md

 ## laserPop

-LaserOS POP is a simple AutoHotKey script that allows the user to record a sequence of Laser pop coordinates from the Pop module in laserOS.
+LaserOS POP is a [AutoHotKey](https://www.autohotkey.com/) script that uses the [UIA automation library](https://github.com/Descolada/UIA-v2) It allows the user to interact with the UI of any application.
+It is more robust as a macro.
+The app allows you to record a sequence of Laser pop coordinates from the Pop module in laserOS.
 This makes it possible to rapidly pop balloons at a precise interval.

 The script records mouse coordinates relative to the laserOS client window.
 LaserOS needs to be set to a known size in order for those coordinates to be accurate.
 This is all handled by the script.